Note to the Discussion Leader

 - In his journal, Joshua Loper introduces readers to many unique terms that describe life on a trail ride.
 What do each of these words mean?

 - Find out more about African American cowboys, Buffalo Soldiers, and the history of cowboys and cattle drives.
-Look at the books Walter Dean Myers recommends in the author interview in this guide.
+Check out the books Walter Dean Myers recommends in the author interview for this novel.

 - Music is an important part of Joshua Loper's life.
 One of his favorite songs and one the cowboys asked him to sing was "Just Before the Battle, Mother."
-Read the lyrics and listen to the music .
+You can listen to a version of the song.
 Why do you think this was such a popular song with Joshua and the other cowboys?

 - Cattle rustlers and thunderstorms were just two of the many dangers the cowboys faced on the trail.
 List up to six other major dangers.
 Each member of the group can give a talk or presentation to convince the rest of the group that one particular danger was the greatest.